Celebrating 16 Years!

 Welcoming 2024

-2024 will be Greenhorns' seventh season here in Downeast Maine.
+2024 is Greenhorns' seventh season here in Downeast Maine.
 With a new baby and a hugely diverse set of projects underway, we're dedicating this year to intensification, focus, and depth.
 This means fewer weekend workshops, and more residency-based programs.

 Throughout the spring we'll get our site updated with our latest project updates.
 Here is where we're putting our focus this year.